libsbmljs/libsbmljs/readme.md

 ## FAQ

 * Are all classes and methods from the libSBML C++ library available in this wrapper.
   * No. We have not included methods involving tasks which we believe to be irrelevant for most JavaScript applications such as: low-level XML node access, unnecessary back-pointers (e.g. getModel on every object), and methods that are deprecated or deal only with older SBML standards (e.g. SBase.isSetId).
+We also have not wrapped ListOfX classes because each container class in libSBML provides getNumX() and getX(index) methods to facilitate element access.

 * Is compression support for SBML models built-in?
   * No. We have tried to minimize the size of the generated WASM binary by excluding non-essential components.
 You can easily compress your hosted SBML models using (HTTP compression)[https://developer.mozilla.org/en-US/docs/Web/HTTP/Compression] without all of the downsides mentioned above.